numtide/nix-vm-test/doc/getting-started.md

 ```

 Nice!
 It seems it's been correctly installed.

+You can now type CTRL-D to exit the test runner.
+This will kill the test VM and release any disk space belonging to it.

 Mhhh, this sounds like a convenient extra check to add to our test scenario!
 Let's edit the test in the `flake.nix` file and add a check making sure the `hello` command is there: